This post may contain paid links. See more info on my privacy page.

 What to Serve with Grilled Baby Back Ribs

 Grilling with family and friends is one of life's simple pleasures!
-My easy recipe for grilled baby back ribs is proof of that.
+My recipe for grilled baby back ribs is proof of that.
 It's one of my favorite grilling recipes, and so easy to make.
-Let me show you how to grill baby back ribs using simple ingredients and straightforward step-by-step instructions.
-Even if you're new to grilling baby back ribs, you'll find this recipe easy!
+Even if you're new to grilling baby back ribs, you'll find this recipe simple!

 Grilled Baby Back Ribs